No. 4 | Taking the Leap

-Welcome to Step No. 4 of the Guide to Career Pivoting For Entrepreneurial Types.
+Welcome to No. 4 of the Uncovering Your Purpose series.

-At this point, you’ve got clarity on your entrepreneurial career pivot.
+At this point, you’ve got clarity on your purpose.
 And you’re committed to making it happen.

 We visualize our ideal careers.
 We do endless research.
 We take in tons of information.
 But we don’t take the steps to move forward.